Favorite authors can sometimes deliver a lot more than just a great book or series.

-To the critics, both books are regarded as classics of English language travel literature, and to his fans they’re regarded as unique and evocative meditations on Japan and her people.
-To me, though, they represent something a little different: the start of a 20 year-long scavenger hunt for the author’s more minor books, and as the inspiration for a journey of my own that’s only just about to begin.
+To critics and fans alike, both books are regarded as classics of English language travel literature, as well as unique and evocative meditations on Japan and her people.
+To me, though, they represent something a bit different: the start of a 20 year-long scavenger hunt for the author’s more minor books, and also the inspiration for a journey of my own that’s only just about to begin.

-Even finding these books has proven to be a bit of a challenge for a reason that has nothing directly to do with his dying young or publishing in a minor market.
-More precisely, no fewer than two other and quite distinct Alan Booths published at the same time as Alan Booth the travel writer: one a distinguished professor of sociology at Penn State, and the other a professor of economics at the University of Exeter.
+One very unfortunate reason was that no fewer than two other and quite distinct Alan Booths published at the same time as Alan Booth the travel writer: one a distinguished professor of sociology at Penn State, and the other a professor of economics at the University of Exeter.

 Both professors authored a number of scholarly books and papers that were inevitably swept up by the internet’s unthinking robo-aggregators and search engines and mixed with the comparatively less voluminous output of Alan Booth, the travel writer.
 One consequence of this indiscriminate mixing was a disorganized and muddled mess of search results at some of the internet’s best used book sites –results that confusingly conflated the work of three different men.

-As with with all books we love, that last page inevitably came, and I turned it with great sadness, longing for more.
-In the gloom of that moment, though, I dimly recalled the introductory blurb on the book’s inside cover…the sort of thing I usually ignored on a first reading.
-But looking again, I knew I’d remembered correctly that it offered a bit of solace…
+As with with all books we love, when that last page inevitably came, I turned it with sadness, longing for more.
+Thankfully, I dimly recalled the introductory blurb on the book’s inside cover (the sort of thing I usually ignored on a first reading), and looked again.

 Tim very kindly spent a few hours with me one recent afternoon, and we discussed the anthology and a great many other things over cold glasses of Asahi.
 Without giving too much away, I want to do what little I can to build some enthusiasm for this important book, which I see as a loving gesture of his enduring friendship for Alan, as well as an expression of great respect for Alan’s many fans.